 I dislike the word “overdose.”
 Overdosing is something typically associated with illegal drug use or prescription narcotics.
 It very obviously has a negative connotation because the outcome of overdosing is often a bad one.
 It implies that you are taking too much of something that isn’t good for you.

 CBD oil on the other hand is an amazing supplement.
-It is not a drug.
-It does not require a prescription.
+It is not an FDA approved drug meaning it does not require a prescription.
 It doesn’t have to be purchased from a street dealer and can be found online and in stores readily.
 But most importantly it has taken the world by storm based on studies showing that it has many beneficial effects.
 Based on this, I hate to associate “overdosing” with CBD oil.

 When it comes to CBD oil, there is sparse scientific data to support the optimal amount to take each day and a lot depends on the type of CBD product.
 Yes, there are guidelines based on the specific condition you are hoping it will help with, your age, your weight, etc… but CBD oil from a reputable company doesn’t come with a “dosage” per say.
 A reputable company, like the ones I personally use and trust, will simply supply you with the amount of CBD per serving and let you decide how much you need daily.

 So how can you possibly overdose on CBD oil?

 You know the old adage “too much of a good thing.”
 Well that applies to CBD oil in some ways.
 You definitely can take more than your body is able to process at that given time and this can lead to drowsiness or possibly a slight drop in blood pressure as your body goes into a more relaxed state.
 If you are new to CBD then you always want to start slow and steady and work up to a higher daily intake so this doesn’t occur (unless of course you want to sleep like a baby!)